Ontario Motor Speedway: Subsequent development

 Many of the grandstands and other infrastructure were sold off to other venues.
 Section 10 and Section 20 (the grandstands on the east side of the arena) at the Paso Robles Event Center, also known as The California Midstate Fair), in Paso Robles were constructed from grandstands removed from the speedway.
-Also several ticket booths were relocated from the speedway to the fair grounds.
+Several ticket booths were relocated from the speedway to the fair grounds.

 The property remained vacant for several years until the mid-1980s when a Hilton hotel was built on turn 4 of the old speedway site.
 It was the first multiple-story building of its kind in the City of Ontario.

 By the mid-2000s, development on the property had increased.
-In 2007, much of the remainder of the property became Piemonte, a mixed-use development with condominiums, business offices, and some retail stores.
-In the fall of 2008, the centerpiece of Piemonte opened: the Citizens Business Bank Arena (now Toyota Arena), an 11,000-seat sports and entertainment venue.
+In 2007, much of the remainder of the property became a mixed-use development with condominiums, business offices, and some retail stores.
+In the fall of 2008, the Citizens Business Bank Arena (now Toyota Arena), an 11,000-seat sports and entertainment venue was opened.
 The arena is home to the AHL Ontario Reign and is built in the infield area of the old Ontario track.

 The Ontario Mills shopping mall is located to the east, across the street from the former site of the Speedway.
 A minor tribute to the racing heritage of the property can be seen in the nearby street names (ex: Duesenberg Drive, Ferrari Lane, and others), in much the same way that the developed area that was formerly Riverside International Raceway reflects the same heritage, with roads named after famous drivers.
 On the west side of the former raceway is a park dedicated to OMS.
-The only remains of OMS is on the northwest side of the property where you can see the remains of turn 3 of the old oval in satellite views.
+Today, nothing remains of OMS since the last remains of it (where turn 3 was once located at the corner of N. Haven St. and 4th Streer.) has now been turned into a parking lot for Stater Brothers and smaller retail stores.